Our groups contribute to our research, educational and advocacy activities on population and sustainability issues.

 The group held its first meeting in November 2012.
 Activities include writing to the local newspaper letters commenting on local problems that are caused by population and giving talks at local schools about how reduced population growth could help to address energy security, pressure on health services, transportation congestion and other issues in our area.

 If you work in family planning and would like to link up with others in your field, let us know.

-If you work in or are interested in education, you may wish to join our education group, which promotes population studies in secondary and tertiary education.
+If you work in education, you may wish to join our education group, which promotes population studies in secondary and tertiary education.

 If you are active in an environmental organization and would like to connect with others promoting population in such organizations, get in touch.

 If you would like to hear from others who share your faith and concerns about population and sustainability, let us know.